 - Have access to helping resources on campus that attend to their holistic wellbeing including their emotional, environmental, financial, intellectual, occupational, physical, social, and spiritual health.

-- Our Know Your Roles page offers examples of student responsibilities vs. family responsibilities that we hope provides some role clarity.
+- Our Navigating Student and Family Roles page offers examples of student responsibilities vs. family responsibilities that we hope provides some role clarity.